Home

 Together, these not only created a strong surface area capable of withstanding heavy machinery for the duration of the construction phase but were also around 20% shallower than the other two designs the client had considered during the tender phase.

-Shahid Raza, engineering manager for geosynthetics at Geoworks, said: “Given the ongoing materials shortage we’re facing as an industry, the fact that there were no delays in the procurement and installation of materials to site was a point of pride for us – particularly given the tight timeframes we’re aiming to work towards with a summer completion.
+David Fisher, Head of Geosynthetics Sales, said: “Given the ongoing materials shortage we’re facing as an industry, the fact that there were no delays in the procurement and installation of materials to site was a point of pride for us – particularly given the tight timeframes we’re aiming to work towards with a summer completion.

 “Our team’s support throughout the entire process was also something I’m proud of as we were able to provide a solution that ticked every single criteria that we were presented with.